Pablo-MHCLG/govuk-design-system/src/components/checkboxes/index.md

 ## When to use this component

-Use the checkboxes component when you need to help users:

-- select multiple options from a list
+Use the checkboxes component when you need to help users select multiple options from a list.
-- toggle a single option on or off

 ## When not to use this component

-Do not use the checkboxes component if users can only choose one option from a selection.
-In this case, use the [Radios component](/components/radios/).
+Do not use the checkboxes component to let users choose only one option from a selection.
+Users think checkboxes are used to select multiple options from a list and could struggle if they are only able to select one checkbox from a selection.
+In this case, use [Radios components](/components/radios/) instead of checkboxes.

+Do not use the checkboxes component to let users toggle a single option on or off.
+Users could miss a checkbox to toggle a single option on or off and end up not selecting something they might have wanted to select.
+In this case, use 2 [Radios components](/components/radios/) instead of a single checkbox to make users choose the option they want to select.

+There is a risk

 ## How it works